iy4vet/minecraft-server-discord-bot-python/README.md

 ### Setting up the Minecraft server
 If you haven't already, set up your Minecraft server on your machine as normal.
 Now go to your `server.properties` file.
 Change the following values:
-\n`rcon.port=25575`
-\n`enable-rcon=true`
+1. `rcon.port=25575`
-\nIf you'd like, you can set your own Rcon password.
+2. `enable-rcon=true`If you'd like, you can set your own Rcon password.
 The program will automatically set a password if you leave it blank.

 ### Setting up the Bot variables
 Open the file named `bot.env`.